truenas/middleware/docs/userguide/freenas_intro.rst

 * The "Auxiliary Parameters" field of :menuselection:`Services --> UPS` has been split into two so that you can specify additional :file:`ups.conf` and :file:`upsd.conf` settings.

+* An alert will be generated for these two conditions: an update failed or an update completed and the system needs a reboot in order to complete the updating process.

 * :command:`iohyve` has been updated to version 0.7.5.

 * Timestamps have been added to alerts.